- 49% were reunited with their birth parents

 - 10% went to live with a guardian

-Foster to adopt is a path that many foster parents choose and hundreds of kids in Wisconsin foster care are adopted by their foster parents every year.
-It can be a beautiful experience and we see families grow through adoption regularly at CCR.
+Adopting a child from foster care can be a rewarding lifelong experience.
+Many CCR foster parents have adopted their foster kids.
 Although there are no promises of adopting a child through CCR it does happen.
 With the proper mindset and an openness to accepting the challenges that come along with it, your family may be a candidate for the opportunity to adopt a child from foster care.
 However, it cannot be the goal of fostering.

-Yes, you can become a foster parent with the intent of adoption, however, most foster agencies will advise against it.
-Not because agencies don't want foster parents to adopt but because it is a promise that simply cannot be made.
-The percentages are small, thus hearts are broken.
-If your end goal is to adopt a child then pursuing adoption through traditional sources such as an adoption agency may be the best to consider.
+Yes, you can become a foster parent with the intent of adopting; however, most foster agencies like CCR will advise against it.
+Not because we don't want foster parents to adopt but because it is a promise that cannot be made.
+The percentages are small, very small, and many hearts are broken along the way.
+If your end goal is to adopt a child, pursuing adoption through traditional sources such as an adoption agency may be the best to consider.
 We do not encourage families to pursue foster parenting as a means of adopting.
 Foster care is temporary, and the goal is generally reunification with the biological family.

 We did not become foster parents to adopt.
-In fact, it took us a few years to decide if fostering was right for us and adoption never came up.
+It took us a few years to decide if fostering was right for us, and adoption never came up.
 The placement we have now is likely going to TPR.
-He has been with us for just 8 months and has grown and healed from his experiences so much.
+He has been with us for eighteen months and has grown and healed from his many experiences.
 We are excited beyond words.
 What a blessing this will be if all goes smoothly.
 Hands folded, fingers crossed.

 An excellent resource for adoption is adoptuskids.org